harness/developer-hub/docs/service-reliability-management/continuous-error-tracking/event-explorer/hidden-events.md

 3. On the Events page, select the events that you want to mark as hidden and then select **Hide Events**.

-   The selected events will be moved to the **Hidden Events** page and no longer appear on the Events page.
+   The selected events are moved to the **Hidden Events** page and no longer appear on the Events page.

    ![Hide an event](./static/hide-events.gif)